swiftbird07/elastic-agent-android/README.md

 ## Compatibility

-Elastic Agent Android is designed to work with Android devices running Android 7.0 (Nougat) and above.
+Elastic Agent Android is designed to work with Android devices running **Android 7.0 (Nougat) and above**.
 The app is built using the latest Android SDK and follows best practices for compatibility and performance.

-To enroll the agent, you will need a Fleet server running Elastic Agent 8.10.2 or later (possibly earlier versions, but not tested).
+To enroll the agent, you will need a Fleet server running **Elastic / Fleet 8.10.2 or later** (possibly earlier versions, but not tested).

 ## Quick Start